joes0451/ADev/ReadMe.txt

 		Android Plugin Version.

         ====================================================================
-		The highest Android Gradle Plugin version that will build using the Java JDK is 'com.android.tools.build:gradle:3.3.3'.
+		From what I've found, the highest Android Gradle Plugin version that will build using the Java JDK is 'com.android.tools.build:gradle:3.3.3'.
-		To use higher versions, or the latest, you have to use the OpenJdk.
+		To use higher versions, or the latest, you have to use the OpenJDK.
 		====================================================================

         Android Gradle Plugin: